jbutcher21/aiclass/docs/senzing_entity_spec.md

 ### **Mapping Rules for (Attributes for the record key)**

 1. DATA_SOURCE is required and should be a simple code describing the type of entities in it.
 For instance a set of customer records could simply be assigned the code CUSTOMERS.
 If you have two customer sources, you must be more specific.
 For instance, BANKING_CUSTOMERS and MORTGAGE_CUSTOMERS.
 2. Always look for a unique or primary key for the source record to map to RECORD_ID.
 While you can, you do not also have to map this value to a feature.
 Records in Senzing can always be retrieved by DATA_SOURCE and RECORD_ID with a "get" call in the Senzing SDK.

-3. If there is not a primary key for the source record, you *should* create one by computing a hash of the source values you mapped to Senzing JSON using: SHA1, MD5, etc. Ideally, you stamp this hash on your source record as well.
+3. If there is not a primary key for the source record, construct a deterministic RECORD_ID by hashing a normalized concatenation of its identifying attributes.

 ### **Mapping Guidance for (RECORD_ID)**